 The Ombudsman's office holds public interest disclosure (PID) Community of Practice forums in Australian capital cities throughout the year.
+The next Community of Practice forum is in Brisbane on 22 August; details are available here.

 To register your interest for future sessions in your city, send an email to PID@ombudsman.gov.au or call us on 02 6276 3777.